 Issues with the Supplemental Environmental Impact Statement AMP

-One of the major flaws in Ecology's Supplemental Environmental Impact Statement (SEIS) is its reliance on adaptive management or more accurately a plan that is titled adaptive management but in reality has poor mechanism to adapt to changing situations.
+One of the major flaws in Ecology’s Supplemental Environmental Impact Statement (SEIS) was its reliance on adaptive management or more accurately a plan that is titled adaptive management but in reality has poor mechanism to adapt to changing situations.
 It would be more accurately be characterized as a monitoring plan.
 Adaptive management should be an active systematic process for continually improving management policies and practices by sequential learning from the outcomes of operational programs.
 It should be designed to experimentally compare selective policies or practices by evaluating alternative hypotheses.
 Ecology and Kinross want to redefine adaptive management and use it as a basis for the entire mine plan.

 - Dewatering impacts to seeps and springs

 - Dewatering and water supply impacts to steamflow